-Partial cover for loss of earnings e.g. during military, civil defence and civilian service (compensation for loss of earnings EO), maternity (maternity allowance), paternity (paternity allowance), adoption (adoption allowance) and care for a severely handicapped minor child (care allowance).
+Partial cover for loss of earnings e.g. during military, civil defence and civilian service (compensation for loss of earnings EO), maternity (maternity allowance), for the other parent (allowance for the other parent), adoption (adoption allowance) and care for a severely handicapped minor child (care allowance).